AaronV77/Bourne_Again_and_Again_Shell/README.md

 ## Testing

 There are no tests within the system, but if Thursday is not running on your machine correctly then at the exection of ./Thurs, do this instead, (./Thurs debug=on).

+# Upcoming New Features!! - 1/14/2018

+I have found the eagerness to work on this project again and feel like the shell is not where it should be, so you know what that is going to change in the new refactor!
+I am getting tired of having to test everything by hand but also lazy to the point of not wanting to have to program test for every command, but this is changing...
+I will make the testing package easy to use so that any level programmer can see when things are not working correctly and so on.
+A minor revisions will be a whole new test display system so that Thursday's output looks great for the given screen size of you terminal window.
+Another minor revision will be documents!
+Since I have been working with Python a lot I want to create a document suit with Sphinx and make working with this project easier.

+These are just some of the thingss that I plan on doing, the refactor will consist of some other layouts of code that I will be changing.
+Lastly I will learn about licenses and the hopefully put the project under one.
+Expect these changes to be done by April!

 # Author: Aaron A. Valoroso